-University Lecturer, Design & Technology Education, Faculty of Education, University of Cambridge
+University Associate Professor, Design & Technology Education, Faculty of Education, University of Cambridge

 Bill Nicholl taught in two inner London Comprehensive Schools between 1991-2000 (six years as head of department).
 The work of his students quickly gained a national reputation at school level, winning 20 design awards.
 He became a lecturer at the Faculty of Education, University of Cambridge in 2000, where he helped establish the Design and Technology PGCE course.